emacartoon/Build-a-Band/README.md

 ## Description

 Build-a-Band is an MVC for music related classifieds.
 It allows single users or bands to sign-up, browse, search, post an opening, and reply to prospective members.
 The option to search categories allows a user to see results that match their specific criteria.
 Users/bands can create a profile which can be viewed by other users.
+Users/bands can post looking for other users/bands.

 ## License